 Savor Small-Town Charm and Signs of the Season

-Signs of the season present a panoramic show each spring in Page County at town parks in Luray, Stanley and Shenandoah.
+Signs of the season present a panoramic show each spring in Page Valley at town parks in Luray, Stanley, and Shenandoah.
 Take a stroll around Lake Arrowhead and watch with wonder as the greenery is reflected in the water in the evenings.
-Gaze out at the mountains that serve as a backdrop to the 134-acre park as you explore wooded hiking trails, picnic shelters, a white-sand beach and playground equipment.
+Gaze out at the mountains that serve as a backdrop to the 134-acre park as you explore wooded hiking trails, picnic shelters, a white-sand beach, and playground equipment.

 Explore the Season in Shenandoah National Park

 As leaves return to branches, wildlife emerges from winter and wildflowers put on a vibrant show, spring is a magical time to visit Shenandoah National Park.
 With more than 862 species of wildflowers found within the park’s boundaries, there’s lots of spring scenery to see — and to capture with your camera.
 Take a stroll through nature or a drive along the 105-mile National Scenic Byway Skyline Drive to see bloodroot, cutler toothwort, and trout lilies in bloom throughout April.
 Or plan your trip based on the season’s peak blooms by checking out the park’s wildflower calendar.